 to continue cooperating with the Director of BDT in enhancing the ability of the regional and area offices to provide information on their Sectors' activities, as well as the necessary expertise, to strengthen cooperation and coordination with the relevant regional organizations and to facilitate the participation of all Member States and Sector Members in the activities of the three Sectors of the Union.

-ANNEX TO RESOLUTION 25 (Rev. Busan, 2014)
+ANNEX TO RESOLUTION 25 (Rev. DUBAI, 2018)

-Elements for evaluation of the ITU regional presence
+Elements for review of the ITU regional presence

-The evaluation of ITU's regional presence should be based on the functions assigned to its regional offices under Annex A: "Generic activities expected of the regional presence" of Resolution 1143 adopted by the ITU Council at its 1999 session, in resolves 2 to 13 of Resolution 25 (Rev. Busan, 2014) of the Plenipotentiary Conference and in other pertinent decisions.
+The review of ITU's regional presence takes into account the functions assigned to its regional offices under Annex A: "Generic activities expected of the regional presence" of Resolution 1143 adopted by the ITU Council at its 1999 session, in resolves 1 to 11 of Resolution 25 (Rev. Busan, 2018) of the Plenipotentiary Conference, the recommendations of the JIU reports in bearing in mind f ), and the development system reforms at bearing in mind g), and in other pertinent decisions.

-The evaluation of the regional presence should take into account, but not be limited to, the following elements:
+The review of the regional presence should take into account, but not be limited to, the following elements:

-a) the extent of fulfilment of the provisions of Resolution 25 (Rev. Busan, 2014) by the Telecommunication Development Bureau, the General Secretariat and the other two Bureaux, as appropriate;
+a) the extent of fulfilment of the provisions of Resolution 25 (Rev. Dubai, 2018) by the Telecommunication Development Bureau, the General Secretariat and the other two Bureaux, as appropriate;

 b) how further decentralization could ensure greater efficiency at lower cost, taking into consideration accountability and transparency;

-c) a survey, once every four years, of the level of satisfaction of Member States, Sector Members and regional telecommunication organizations with ITU's regional presence;
+c) the result of past surveys of the level of satisfaction of Member States, Sector Members and regional telecommunication organizations with ITU's regional presence;

-d) the extent of possible duplication between the functions of ITU headquarters and the regional offices;
+d) assistance for developing countries to participate in ITU activities;

-e) the degree of autonomy in decision-making currently accorded to regional offices, and whether greater autonomy could enhance their efficiency and effectiveness;
+e) the extent of possible duplication between the functions of ITU headquarters and the regional offices;

-f) the effectiveness of collaboration between the ITU regional offices, regional telecommunication organizations and other regional and international development and financial organizations;
+f) the degree of autonomy in decision-making currently accorded to regional offices, and whether greater autonomy could enhance their efficiency and effectiveness;

-g) how regional presence and the organization of activities in the regions can enhance the effective participation of all countries in ITU work;
+g) the effectiveness of collaboration and coordination between the ITU regional offices, regional telecommunication organizations and other regional and international development and financial organizations;

-h) the resources currently made available to the regional offices for reducing the digital divide;
+h) how regional presence and the organization of activities in the regions can enhance the effective participation of all countries in ITU work;

-i) the identification of functions and powers that might be assigned to the regional presence in implementing the Plan of Action adopted by the World Summit on the Information Society;
+i) the resources currently made available to the regional offices for reducing the digital divide;

-j) the optimal structure of the ITU regional presence, including the location and number of regional and area offices.
+j) the optimal structure of the ITU regional presence, including reporting lines, and the location and number of regional and area offices.

-In preparing this evaluation, input should be sought from Member States and Sector Members which benefit from ITU's regional presence, as well as from the regional offices, from regional and international organizations and from any other relevant entities.
+In preparing this review, input should be sought from Member States and Sector Members which benefit from ITU's regional presence, as well as from the regional offices, from regional and international organizations and from any other relevant entities.

-A report on the process and methodology of carrying out this survey should be submitted by the Secretary-General to the Council at its 2015 session.
-The Council should then consider the appropriate course of action to be taken, with a view to reporting to the 2018 plenipotentiary conference on the matter.
+A report on this review should be submitted by the Secretary-General to the Council at its 2020 session for consideration and appropriate action.

 * * * * * * * * * *